Cora Weiss Fellowship for Young Women Peacebuilders

 - Implementation of GNWP’s various programs including but not limited to Localization of UNSCR 1325, national action planning on WPS, and the Young Women+ Leaders for Peace;

 - Research and development of training and advocacy materials on WPS, YPS and humanitarian action; and

 - Administrative support in all areas of GNWP operations.

-The Fellowship year will commence in October 2020 and end in October 2021.
+The Fellowship year will commence in October 2022 and end in October 2023.
 GNWP will cover roundtrip airfare from the country of origin to New York and health insurance.
-It will also provide the Fellow with a stipend to cover room and board, local transportation, and other personal expenses for one year.
+GNWP will also provide the Fellow with a stipend to cover room and board, local transportation, and other personal expenses for one year.

-In light of the impact of the outbreak of novel Coronavirus (COVID-19) and the resulting global health emergency, this Fellowship may begin virtually between October to December 2020.
-GNWP will support the selected Fellow in purchasing reliable internet connection, access to a laptop, and a cellphone.
+In light of the impact of the outbreak of novel Coronavirus (COVID-19) and the resulting global health emergency, this Fellowship may begin virtually.
+If necessary, GNWP will support the selected Fellow in purchasing reliable internet connection, access to a laptop, and a cellphone.
 GNWP Team closely monitors the global situation vis-à-vis the pandemic.
 The Team will liaise with the selected Fellow to determine the travel date to New York based on global health safety protocols.

-2. A cover letter of no more than 2 pages that explains why you are applying; and how you will use the learning and experience from the Fellowship to support advocacy on women’s rights, gender equality, peace and security in your county.
+- A cover letter of no more than two (2) pages that explains why you are applying; and how you will use the learning and experience from the Fellowship to support advocacy on women’s rights, gender equality, peace and security in your county.

-3. A writing sample of no less than 1,500 words which showcases policy-oriented or academic writing and/or research.
-Two letters of reference.
+- A writing sample of a minimum of 1,500 words which showcases policy-oriented or academic writing and/or research.

 Applications may be sent to: firstname.lastname@example.org.